VicPeralta/chess-leaders/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
+- All icons from flaticon(<a href="https://www.flaticon.com/free-icons/year" title="year icons">Year icons created by Freepik - Flaticon</a>)
 - A special thank for @fernandorpm for this amazing [README template](https://github.com/microverseinc/readme-template)

 ## 📝 License